Emmylong1/My-Projects-DevOps-SRE/README.md

 ### Implementation
 - Implemented a monitoring and logging solution to track the health and performance of the entire system.
+- First is to set up a machine on any of the cloud provider of your chioce that you want make use off.
+- Here is the bash script to install prometheus and grafana

 ## Documentation